etanzapinsky/mongoose/docs/WhitePaper.md

 results.
 How many organisms were spawned in Conway’s Game of Life?
 How many died?
 What is an organism’s average life span?
 If our language cannot answer these questions it is as if we have created a computer that can run programs but has no way to print the results.

-To enable the gathering of metrics, Mongoose is built with event-sampling.
-The program knows when an event occurs, or more explicitly, when a specific function is called.
-Regarding the example of Conway’s Game of Life, the program has to know when an organism was spawned, when an organism dies, and when a clock tick is complete.
-Mongoose allows the user to decorate functions, defining them as watched events, to let the system keep track of which events have occurred.

-Once we have marked all the events, the user can then define analysis functions.
-These functions specify on which particular event they should be called, and then capture useful information about the system.
-Mongoose provides a standard library of aggregation and statistical functions, in addition to enabling ones defined by the user.
-For instance, to analyze the information captured from Conway’s Game of Life, the user could create a function to count every time an organism is spawned, a function to count every time an organism dies, a function that maintains a list of living organisms or a function that measures the lifespan of each organism.

-### Stateful, Portable and Architecture-Neutral

-When running computationally intensive simulations, it can be benneficial to save the program state at important checkpoints to allow for users to stop and then restart simulations as desired.
-Mongoose provides two built in functions: save and load, to checkpoint and restore the state of the program from a file.
-Since the programmer can save and restore the simulation state, they are able to restart the simulation on another machine after porting, or copying, the state data to the new machine.
-The simulations can be run on a variety of machine architectures (server, desktop, mobile, etc.) because the language runs in the architecture-neutral Python runtime environment.

-### Multi-threaded

-It is beyond Mongoose’s scope to run each simulation in multiple threads; however, the language does provide built-in functions (including map and reduce) for running multiple independent simulations in parallel, one per thread.
-These functions make make it easy for the researcher to run many simulations with a variety of starting conditions, with the goal of aggregating statistics about the simulations, as opposed to only aggregating statistics within one simulation instance.

-This multi-threading, combined with the ability to run the simulations in a cloud environment, enables the researcher to spread out computationally-intensive simulations across e.g. thousands of machines.
+Mongoose allows the program to act differently based on how the simulation ended.
+Depending on which invariant was broken, a Mongoose program will execute different code, before terminating.

 Intended users
 --------------

-The intended users of the language are researchers and students who desire to specify and run agent-based discrete-event simulations with a minimum of language boilerplate.
+The intended users of the language are researchers and students who desire to specify and run agent-based, discrete-event simulations with a minimum of language boilerplate.
 They are assumed to be familiar with basic concepts of simulation.
-They are also assumed to have some Python programming experience (at the very least, they should be aware of the basic Python data structures and common built-in functions).
+They are also assumed to have some Python or Java programming experience (at the very least, they should be aware of basic data structures and operators).
 Writing programs in Mongoose will be comfortable for a programmer who has already used an ALGOL-family programming language such as C, Java or Python.

 Existing Solutions
 ------------------

-Mongoose focuses on discrete event simulation, i.e. the modeling of a simulation as a discrete sequence of events in time.
+Mongoose focuses on discrete event simulations, i.e. the modeling of a simulation as a discrete sequence of events in time.
 Specifically, our language deals with Agent-Based Modelling (ABM), where the simulation can be modeled as decentralized agents with behaviors in a common